 There are tips and tricks if you need to buy hiking boots on a budget, but it is worth getting as much comfort as you can.

 Finally, what you need your boots for is of course critical.
-If you plan to take a trip of a lifetime to scale mountains and traverse glaciers, unfortunately a $100 pair of hiking boots just won’t cut it.
-So your needs as always play a big role in this.
+If you plan to take a trip of a lifetime to scale mountains and traverse glaciers, unfortunately, a $100 pair of hiking boots just won’t cut it.
+So, your needs always play a big role in this.

 Q9.
 Is a ‘gusseted’ tongue necessary?

-I would say yes, most decent modern hiking boots have these as standard, and so I think you should try and aim for them if you can.
+I would say yes, most decent modern hiking boots have these as a standard feature, so I think you should try and aim for them if you can.

-If you never leave nice and easy trails, it’s not a big deal, but I think it can be handy to have some protection to keep crap out of your boots e.g. little stones, water and dirt if you’re hiking through bog, etc.
+If you never leave nice and easy trails, it’s not a big deal, but I think it can be handy to have some protection to keep crap out of your boots, e.g. little stones, water, and dirt if you’re hiking through the bog, etc.

 I hope you enjoyed this quick look at ten of the best women’s hiking boots of 2019 available on the market today.
 As you can see, there are a lot of options to choose from.

 If you’re in the market for a new pair of hiking boots, you could do a lot worse than choosing one of these options.

 Always remember to know your requirements clearly before buying a new pair of boots.
 It is very possible to get too much boot or too little boot for your needs, and you can be easily disappointed.